hola-barnny/CLI-Application-for-Social-Studies-Exams/README.md

 ## Project Overview
-This Python application is designed for a Quiz Competition project, where users answer multiple-choice questions on Social Studies for Primary 5 level.
+This Python application is designed for Primary 5 pupils writing their Third Term Exams.
+The students are to answer multiple-choice questions on Social Studies.
 At the end of the quiz, the application calculates the score and shows whether the user passed or failed based on a pass mark.

 The project demonstrates:
 Modular code structure with separate files for functions and questions.